chrisamaphone/lf-class/docs/lec3.md

 * Encoding: syntax and typing
 * LF type theory: lambda; adequacy for HOAS
 * Encoding: %blocks and %worlds
-* OL: Reduction rules (weak head)
+* OL: Step rules (weak head reduction)
-* Encoding: reduction rules; sr proof
+* Encoding: step rules; preserv proof
-* Encoding: add reduction under binders; update proof

 ## Exercises
 * Add LF encodings for product types and pairs with a "split" elimination form.
 Extend the relevant judgments and proofs.
+(See code file for exact inference rules.)
-* Create an intrinsic encoding of STLC.
+* Create an intrinsic encoding of STLC, where expression syntax is indexed by the type of the expression.
 Declare blocks and worlds for every type family.
 * In class, we talked about how adequacy with HOAS depends on LF functions not being allowed to case-analyze their arguments.
 What goes wrong if we allow this?
 Construct an example, if you can.